Table of Contents

 - Is armed with or displays what appears to be explosives or a deadly weapon.

-“Bodily injury” under New Jersey law means physical pain, illness or any impairment of physical condition.
-A “deadly weapon” is any firearm or other weapon, device, instrument, material or substance capable of producing death or serious bodily injury, or that the victim could reasonably believe to be so capable.
+“Deadly weapon” is defined as a firearm or another weapon, device, instrument, material or substance capable of producing death or serious bodily injury, or that the victim could reasonably believe to be so capable.

-A second-degree offense is punishable by 5 to 10 years in prison and a fine of up to $150,000.
+The penalty for third degree burglary is 3 to 5 years in prison and a fine of up to $15,000.

 Prosecutors must prove every element of New Jersey’s legal definition of burglary beyond a reasonable doubt to obtain a conviction.
 This includes that the building, or “structure,” was not open to the public and you did not otherwise have permission or authority to enter or remain inside it.
 And, the prosecution must prove your purpose for being there was to commit a crime.

-As your attorneys in a burglary case, the Law Offices of Jonathan F. Marshall will present a legal defense that challenges the prosecution at every possible turn.
+The attorneys at our firm will present a legal defense that challenges the prosecution at every possible turn.
 If the state does not have a solid case, we will promptly pursue motions to keep the prosecution from moving forward.

-First, as your defense lawyers, if you are being held, we will obtain your release from custody.
+First, as your defense lawyers, if you are being held, we will obtain your release from custody at your first appearance or by successfully defending you at a detention hearing.
 Then we will meet with you to hear your side of the story, and investigate further to determine the legitimacy and strength of the state’s case.

 Our investigation may reveal evidence that supports motions to dismiss or reduce charges, or creates a legal defense, such as: